Ron Daniels (academic): Affiliations

+In 2022, Daniels was named the chair of the Israel Democracy Institute's International Advisory Council.

+Criticism

 East Baltimore Development Initiative

 One of Daniels' major initiatives has been the controversial $1.8 billion, 88-acre East Baltimore Development Initiative (EBDI), a redevelopment of the Middle East neighborhood, adjacent to Hopkins' downtown hospital campus.
 Alluding to the central importance of the project to his presidency, Daniels said "If EBDI fails, then my presidency at Hopkins fails."
 The redevelopment has been praised by some in Baltimore, and counts as partners the State of Maryland, the City of Baltimore, the Annie E. Casey Foundation, the Harry & Jeanette Weinberg Foundation, Atlantic Philanthropies and others.
 The EBDI has also been criticized as gentrification and an example of a "big institution pushing out a vulnerable community for its benefit" by city activists and academics.

+Contracts with U.S. Immigration and Customs Enforcement (ICE)

+In 2018, thousands of students called on Johns Hopkins University to end their million dollar contracts with U.S. Immigration and Customs Enforcement (ICE) through teach-ins, protests, a petition, and a sit-in and occupation of Garland Hall in tandem with calls to cancel the Johns Hopkins Police Department.
+After these protests, Johns Hopkins University cancelled their contracts with ICE in 2019, however the university has drawn criticism for opening three new contracts with U.S. Customs and Border Patrol (CBP) afterwards.

+Johns Hopkins Police Department

 In 2018, citing the "brazenness" of crime in Baltimore, Daniels appealed to Maryland's legislature to give Johns Hopkins the power to create a police force of its own to patrol its campus.
 A community consultation process was conducted in Fall of 2018, after a first attempt to pass it through the legislature stalled.
 Daniels made door-to-door visits in East Baltimore, canvassing for the plan and seeking input from people in the neighborhood.
-Creation of a Hopkins police force received the support of Maryland Governor Larry Hogan, then-Mayor Catherine Pugh and Hopkins alumni Michael Bloomberg, among others.
+Creation of a Hopkins police force received the support of Maryland Governor Larry Hogan, then-Mayor Catherine Pugh and Hopkins alumnus Michael Bloomberg, among others.
 However, support among neighborhood associations was divided, and the bill received criticism from activists, including 90 university professors at Hopkins and, according to a student government poll, 75% of JHU's undergraduate student body.
 Ultimately, the Maryland General Assembly gave approval to Hopkins to form the force in April, 2019.
 Following the vote, student protesters occupied Garland Hall, the administration building of JHU's Homewood Campus for over a month, eventually locking Daniels and other administrators out of the building.
 Following the lockout, Daniels announced students that did not leave peacefully risked suspension or expulsion from the university.
 Finally, on May 8, the protesters were removed and arrested (though not prosecuted) by Baltimore City Police.